 Q: How do I get pre-approved for an FHA loan, where do I start?
 W. Duval – Miami, FL

 A: Contact us by submitting the short request form on this page, or call 800-743-7556.
 Also, click to learn about the FHA application and pre approval requirements.
-Once you do this a loan specialist will contact us to discuss the process in details.
+Once you do this a loan specialist will contact us to discuss the process in detail.
 The entire FHA pre-approval process only takes about 15 minutes to complete.
 You should have basic income and asset information on hand, this includes W2, paystubs, tax returns and bank statements.
 You should be able to demonstrate employability, job stability, and reliability.
 This reliability includes holding a steady job for at least two years with no large breaks in employment.
 Any foreclosures on your record should be at least four years old.
 The same applies to bankruptcy.

 Q: What are the current FHA loan amount limits?
 G. Winters – Jacksonville, FL